Timeline of legal battle over brain-damaged Archie Battersbee’s life support

 Archie Battersbee: Timeline of legal battle over brain damaged 12-year-old’s life support

-Case returns to High Court just hours before doctors plan to end treatment
+Archie’s family fought to the end but sadly he passed away on Saturday, four months after he was hospitalised

-Doctors are due to switch off a 12 year-old boy’s life support unless a court issues a last-minute reprieve.
+The family of Archie Battersbee have announced the 12 year-old has died, shortly after his life support was switched off.

-Archie Battersbee’s family has been involved in months-long legal battle with medical professionals who say they should stop treating the child as he is brain-stem dead.
+Archie’s loved ones had been involved in months-long legal battle with medical professionals who said they should stop treating the child as he was brain-stem dead.

-His mother Hollie Dance has described the months since her son’s injury as an “emotional rollercoaster” .
+His mother Hollie Dance previously described the months since her son’s injury as an “emotional rollercoaster”, but sadly on Saturday it was announced he had passed away.

 Speaking on Thursday, she said: “I don’t think any other parent should have to go through this.